Felix-Seip/ArduinoWordClock/README.md

 - 1 x 10k Ohm Resistor
 - 1 x 4.7k Ohm Resistor
 - Arduino UNO or any other microcontroller with an ATMega328P chip
+- HM-10 Bluetooth 4.0 Chip, available from DSD Tech on amazon.de

 ## LED Matrix Layout
 The LED matrix that is used in this project is an 11 x 11 matrix.